 Pinus caribbaea is a durable and easily workable softwood widely used for construction, engineering, and decorative purposes.
-In tropical countries, the need for long-fiber wood for the building and paper industries has made P. caribbaea a suitable species for global level and aggressive reforestation program that not only restores the losses but also attempts to increase the surface under vegetation and reduce desert and semi deserted areas of the world.
-To this end the Caribbean pine has been successfully used in reforestation programs in several parts of the world.
-Research have shown that volume tables have been developed for P. caribeae in BuloloWau Forest plantations New Guinea [5] also Volume equations and tables have been developed for some species [e.g. 6; 7] but no volume table have been developed for P. caribaea in Area J4, Omo Forest reserve.
-The main objective of this study is to develop local volume table for Pinus caribbaea in area J4, Omo Forest reserve, Ogun state.
+In tropical countries, the demand for long-fiber wood in the building and paper industries has made P. caribbaea a suitable species for extensive reforestation reforestation programs that not only restore forest losses but also aims to increase forest cover and mitigate desertification. .
+This Caribbean pine has been successfully used in reforestation programs worldwide..
+Research has shown that volume tables have been developed for P. caribeae in Bulolo-Wau Forest plantations New Guinea [5] and volume equations and tables have been developed for other species [e.g. 6; 7].
+However, no volume table has been developed for P. caribaea in Area J4, Omo Forest reserve.
+The main objective of this study is to develop a local volume table for Pinus caribbaea in area J4, Omo Forest Reserve, Ogun State, Nigeria.

 2. MATERIALS AND METHOD